databrary/policies/sops.md

 #### How will the levels of permission granted by participants be linked to data files?

-Member who collect identifiable data will be responsible for ensuring that every participant or individual depicted on a recording gives consent to share data with Databrary.
+Members who collect identifiable data will be responsible for ensuring that every participant or individual depicted on a recording gives consent to share data with Databrary.
 Consent to share may be secured in writing on paper forms or by electronic signature, but individuals depicted in a recording must be given paper records if electronic signatures are given.
 Paper copies of the signed consent to share data form must be kept in secured files comparable to those used for storing informed consent forms.
 If no consent to share data is secured or written documentation of a participant's preference is lost or damaged, then it must be assumed that the data in question may not be shared (Level 0).

 There are two ways the level of sharing permission granted by an individual depicted in a recording may be associated with that individual's data files.